GrapesJS/grapesjs/docs/getting-started.md

 To get a better overview of the Storage Manager and how you should store/load the template, or how to define new storages you should read the [Storage Manager Module](modules/Storage.html) page.

 ## Theming
 One last step that might actually improve a lot your editor personality is how it looks visually.
 To achieve an easy theming we have adapted an atomic design for this purpose.
-To customize the main palette of colors all you have to do is to change few CSS rules.
+To customize the main palette of colors all you have to do is to change a few CSS rules.
 Alternatively if you include GrapesJS styles via SCSS you can make use of its [internal variables](https://github.com/GrapesJS/grapesjs/blob/dev/src/styles/scss/_gjs_variables.scss) and declare your variables before the import:

 ```scss
 // Put your variables before the GrapesJS style import